-A trip to the coast is one of the best times to enjoy a fish supper and Saltburn on Sea has good chippies located right on the seafront.
-The Seaview Restaurant is particularly good.
+A trip to the coast is one of the best times to enjoy really tasty fish and chips, and Saltburn on Sea has good chippies located right on the seafront.
+The Seaview Restaurant, Saltburn is particularly good.

 If you’re planning a trip to North Yorkshire, visiting the charming town of Saltburn on Sea is highly recommended.
 For such a small town, there are plenty of memorable things to do in Saltburn.